 Some museums contain pretty interesting things.
 Some museums contain downright weird things.
 This, however, is a museum containing extremely boring things.
 It could be the location of a disappointing Class Trip, although if Played for Laughs at least one member of the visiting party will be fascinated.
-It might actually be made even more boring by an especially tedious tour guide.
+It might be made even more boring by an especially dull tour guide.

 - Bunny and the Bull: The scene where the characters visit the Polish National Shoe Museum, complete with interminable tour guide.

-- "Rat Race" lampshades this by having the Pear family dragged to a detour at the Barbie Museum, which all but one member of the family expect to be a museum of boredom.
+- Rat Race lampshades this by having the Pear family dragged to a detour at the Barbie Museum, which all but one member of the family expect to be a museum of boredom.
 However, the museum turns out to be the Klaus Barbie museum, run by Nazis.
 Hilarity Ensues.

-- Discworld has museums of things like dwarf bread or minerals, which generally bore any non-dwarf (Captain Carrot finds it interesting, but he's a dwarf by culture even if not by blood).
+- The Discworld has museums of things like dwarf bread or minerals, which generally bore any non-dwarf (Captain Carrot finds it interesting, but he's a dwarf by culture even if not by blood).

 - There's also the Colossus of Morpork, which while slightly more interesting than a bread museum is still unimpressive because it fits in a cardboard box.
 Bloody Stupid Johnson fully deserved his nickname.

-- Frank Stockton's short story The Queen's Museum (1887).
+- Frank Stockton's short story "The Queen's Museum" (1887).
 The title museum is full of buttonholes, which the country's queen finds fascinating but everyone else finds completely uninteresting.

-- The childrens' book Thanks for the Sardine features the heroine Aggie persuading her boring aunts to come to a day course about how to be a good auntie by telling them it's an iron filings museum, which they find fascinating.
+- The children's' book Thanks For The Sardine features the heroine Aggie persuading her boring aunts to come to a day course about how to be a good auntie by telling them it's an iron filings museum, which they find fascinating.

-- The Coogan's Run episode The Curator is set in a dull local museum.
+- The Coogan's Run episode "The Curator" is set in a dull local museum.
 The museum might actually be mildly interesting if the curator himself wasn't so desperately dull.
 The curator blames his museum's failure on the bigger museum down the road that keeps getting all the best exhibits.

 - Flight of the Conchords: Not a museum, but it has this feel.
 Murray goes on a walking tour of historic band rotundas.
-He'd planed for Brett and Jemaine to come with him, but they don't share Murray's enthusiasm.
+He'd planned for Brett and Jemaine to come with him, but they don't share Murray's enthusiasm.

-- The Museum Of Everything largely averts this, since it contains... well, everything.
+- The Museum of Everything largely averts this, since it contains... well, everything.
 But some of the exhibits count, such as the history of stairs exhibit which is located between floors one and two.

 - The first episode of the BBC radio series St. Berks involves a visit to the Museum of Concrete.